 Another example of this archetype is found on "Seinfeld," a show where every character is a social malcontent with a host of personality disorders.
 I always liked Elaine Benes (Julia Louis-Dreyfus), the only female character on the show who could have easily been written with a heap of lame gendered stereotypes but isn't.
 Elaine enjoys casual sex, openly discusses masturbation and female contraception, and always makes sure her opinions are heard.
 She's a character who isn't afraid of being seen; in fact, she demands to be seen.
 She's one of my all-time favorites but like every character on the show, she's not exactly a sterling member of society.

-In a great essay on Medium, Ashley Kay points out that while Elaine is a beloved, admired character to many, this probably was not Larry David's intention.
+In a great essay on Medium (that has since been deleted), Ashley Kay points out that while Elaine is a beloved, admired character to many, this probably was not Larry David's intention.
 The show is about "unlikable, selfish people," a mold Elaine certainly fits despite some of her attractive qualities.
 Kay states,

 In Larry’s mind the unlikable woman is promiscuous, loud, vain, angry, bleeding-hearted, assertive, picky, confident, and perpetually unmarried without children.
 And that’s why she has a lot of sex, stands up to men, and is confident about herself.
 Not because of feminism.